 These are the most common contracts, also referred to as fixed-price contracts.
 They outline one price for all the work to be done.
-These kinds of contracts simplify bidding for a contractor quotes a fee instead of submitting multiple bids.
+These contracts simplify bidding for a contractor to quote a fee instead of submitting multiple bids.
 Finishing the project under budget also ensures high-profit margins.
 However, one should carry out proper cost estimations.
 Among the benefits of cost estimation is that it minimizes losses caused by miscalculations.

 Time and Materials Contracts

 These kinds of contracts best work when the scope of work is not correctly defined.
-Contractors are paid at an hourly rate or by the cost of materials used.
-These kinds of contracts can be challenging because tracking the time and materials can be time-consuming.
-Doing a thorough job can mean spending more time jotting down numbers rather than doing the work.
-Considering the unpredictability of construction projects, the owner can spend more than they planned for since they have to pay the contractor for any changes and unexpected costs.
+Contractors are paid hourly or by the cost of materials used.
+These contracts can be challenging because tracking the time and materials can be time-consuming.
+Doing a thorough job can mean spending more time jotting down numbers than doing the work.
+Considering the unpredictability of construction projects, the owner can spend more than they planned since they have to pay the contractor for any changes and unexpected costs.

 Cost Plus Contracts

 In these contracts, the owner pays the contractor for all costs incurred plus a profit determined as a percentage of the total project price.
 The costs involved include both direct and indirect costs.
 These contracts are flexible, and miscalculations are not as devastating.

 In unit price contracts, the project is divided into units known as measurement contracts.
 The contractor uses the construction unit database to price the work units.
 He then provides cost estimates of the work units, not for a project as a whole.

 These contracts are outstanding, especially for projects which have repetitive work.